 Sometimes, you would like to be able to use information from a subsidiary SConscript file in some way.
-For example, suppose that you want to create one library from source files scattered throughout a number of subsidiary SConscript files.
+For example, suppose that you want to create one library from object files built by several subsidiary SConscript files.
 You can do this by using the Return function to return values from the subsidiary SConscript files to the calling file.
+Like Import and Export, Return takes a string representation of the variable name, not the variable name itself.

-If, for example, we have two subdirectories foo and bar that should each contribute a source file to a Library, what we'd like to be able to do is collect the object files from the subsidiary SConscript calls like this:
+If, for example, we have two subdirectories foo and bar that should each contribute an object file to a library, what we'd like to be able to do is collect the object files from the subsidiary SConscript calls like this: